508LoopDetected/itunes-artwork-fetcher/README.md

 npm run preview
 ```

-Input an artist + album, for example `Smashing Pumpkins - Mellon Collie and the Infinite Sadness`, then click the resulting cover art thumbnail to download the full-size file.
+Input an artist + album, for example `Weezer - Maladroit`, then click the resulting cover art thumbnail to download the full-size file.

 Additional results are included and paginated in case the first match, I don't know, sucks or something.
 Sometimes Apple Music has like 5 versions of an album.